 But it’s not enough to be data-driven.
 Data, by itself, can’t deliver insights.
 The most successful organisations use data to inform decisions, rather than dictate them.
 And the most savvy IT professionals know that creating seamless, personalised experiences is still the way to their customer’s hearts.

-Adobe partnered with Econsultancy to explore the most significant digital trends for EMEA markets that will affect marketing, creative and technology professionals in 2018.
+Adobe partnered with Econsultancy to explore the most significant digital trends for EMEA markets that will impact marketing, creative, and technology professionals in 2018.
 The results speak for themselves.

 39% of IT respondents cite keeping up with changing customer expectations and behaviour as one of their top priorities.